-At the 1-digit SITC level, there are 10 categories (0-9).
-Categories 0 (FOOD AND LIVE ANIMALS), 1 (BEVERAGES AND TOBACCO), and 4 (ANIMAL AND VEGETABLE OILS, FATS AND WAXES) are source of exchange-rate volatility.

-obviously nondurable goods.
-It is also straightforward that category 7 (MACHINERY AND TRANSPORT EQUIPMENT) belongs to durable goods.
+SITC categories 0 (FOOD AND LIVE ANIMALS), 1 (BEVERAGES AND TOBACCO), and 4 (ANI-MAL AND VEGETABLE OILS, FATS AND WAXES) are nondurable goods.
+Category 7 (MACHINERY AND TRANSPORT EQUIPMENT) belongs to durable goods.
 Category 2 is raw materials that exclude fuels such as petroleum.
-Category 3 contains energy products such as coal, petroleum, gas, etc. The remaining categories however are difficult to classify.
+Category 3 contains energy products such as coal, petroleum, gas, etc. The remaining categories are more difficult to classify.
 This is particularly true for category 5 (CHEMICALS AND RELATED PRODUCTS, N.E.S.).
 Even if we go down to the 3-digit level, it is still unclear which categories belong to durable goods.
 We find that this category includes many nondurable goods, such as fertilizers, medicines, cleaning products, etc. To avoid exaggerating the share of durable goods, we put the whole category 5 into nondurable goods.
 But we note that this category does include some durable goods, such as plastic tubes, pipes, etc.